tutumcloud/influxdb/README.md

 For additional Administration methods with the InfluxDB 0.9 shell, check out the [`Administration`](https://influxdb.com/docs/v0.9/administration/administration.html) guide on the InfluxDB website.

-Initially execute influxql script (Available in influxdb:0.9)
+Initially execute influxql script (Available only in influxdb:0.9)
 ------------------------------------------------------------
 Use `-v /tmp/init_script.influxql:init_script.influxql:ro` if you want that script to been executed on the first time the container starts automatically.
 Each influxql command on separated line.
 For example: